gibsonmurray/avita/README.md

-# Vita - A simpler JS framework for building user interfaces
+# Avita - A simpler JS framework for building user interfaces